This article was updated on February 2, 2022

 - Carefully mark off your curbside pickup space

-- Clearly mark the designated pickup area with signs, including 6 feet distance markers
+- Clearly mark the appropriate pickup zone information with signs, including 6 feet distance markers

 - Send customers electronic instructions on how to pick up at curbside